skrey/yellow-extensions/plugins/search/README.md

 How to use a search?
 --------------------
 The search is available on your website as `http://website/search/`.
 It searches trough content and meta data of the entire website, only visible pages are included.
-You can a link to the search somewhere on your website.
+You can add a link to the search somewhere on your website.

 **Important**: This plugin does not work with static websites, it needs a Yellow installation.